| | |

 • Switch up the binder.
 Use breadcrumbs or panko instead of saltines for a different texture.

-Store: Refrigerate leftovers in an airtight container for up to 3 days.
+Refrigerate: Place leftover clam cakes in an airtight container and refrigerate for up to 3 days.

-Reheat: Reheat in a skillet over medium heat or in a 350°F oven until warmed through and crisp.
+Reheat: Warm in a skillet or 350°F oven until heated through to restore crispness; avoid microwaving if possible.

 These amazing clam cakes are very easy to fix with canned or fresh minced clams, saltines, and eggs.
 Old Bay Seasoning adds flavor, and they are fantastic with tartar sauce.